 Poor oral hygiene can lead to many serious health issues outside of just a mere cavity.
 To call a cavity mere would be an understatement.
-Patients who suffer from cavity issues can vouch on the amount of suffering it can cause.
-Poor oral hygiene can lead to Dementia, cardiovascular diseases, respiratory infections and diabetes.
+Patients who suffer from cavity issues can vouch for the amount of suffering it can cause.
+Poor oral hygiene can lead to Dementia, cardiovascular diseases, respiratory infections, and diabetes.
 These are only to name a few.
-Your oral health is known to be a true indicatorof your overall health.
+Your oral health is known to be a true indicator of your overall health.
 Oral hygiene is often taken for granted.
-Issues like our gum health, staining and enamel weakening aren’t usually taken very seriously.
+Issues like gum health, staining, and enamel weakening aren’t usually taken very seriously.
 Even though bleeding gums and mouth odor aren’t any less of an issue, there are much bigger problems at hand.

 Coming back to the initial question, will a poor lifestyle lead to poor oral health?

 Yes, our lifestyles play a big role in oral health.
 If we are too focused on the mad rush of our daily lives, and our zeal towards striving to succeed, we will forget to prioritize our oral health.

 Here are 5 lifestyle habits that are hampering our oral health.